JeremyRand/namecoin.org/download/betas/index.md

 * If you're using Windows, [download it from the Oracle website](https://www.java.com/en/download/manual.jsp).  **Make sure you right-click the `.exe` installer, click `Properties`, and click `Digital Signatures`.
 It should be signed by `Oracle America, Inc.`  If it is not, do not install it.**
 * We're not sure about OS X.  If anyone can contribute instructions for OS X, let us know.

+**If you're using Windows, you will need to install the Microsoft Visual C++ 2010 Redistributable Package.
+[Download for 64-bit Windows is here.](https://www.microsoft.com/en-us/download/details.aspx?id=14632)  [Download for 32-bit Windows is here.](https://www.microsoft.com/en-us/download/details.aspx?id=5555)**

 [Download 0.1.1 Beta 1 (bleeding-edge branch, cross-platform JAR) (Hosted by Google Drive).](https://drive.google.com/file/d/0B3JMWdAb62L5UTJQYVFVcnBKWnc/view?usp=sharing)

 ~~~